C-574/PhotonVM/docs/manual/language.md

 The first parameter is the **Group-Id**, this is used to group a number of functions together (mostly for organisation purposes).
 A group can contain up to 256 different functions.

-The second parameter is the **Function-Id** which defines the index of the function in the specific group.
-Up to *4096* functions can be registered at the same time (total of all groups) and all can be callable via the byte-code, this number can be adjusted if fewer functions are used by the byte-code.
+The second parameter is the **Function-Id** which defines the index of the function in a specific group.
+Up to *4096* functions can be registered at the same time (total of all groups) and all can be callable via the byte-code.
+This number can be adjusted if fewer functions are used by the byte-code.

-The byte-code can call the function via:
+The byte-code can call a function via:

 	-- Group-Id: 0 Function-Id: 1
 	hcall $0 #1